dcorking/hblog/posts/2017-03-14-my-practical-armenia-part-two.markdown

 massive government debt, and I like using AmeriaBank as they have a pretty good online banking experience and wire transfers from my American Chase account only take three days.
-The local branches are super efficient and everyone knows Russian, probably English too.
+The local branches are super-efficient and everyone knows Russian, probably English too.

 # More cultural observations